 This brings us to an important point.
 Safety can’t be one-person job, or a job relegated to people with the term “safety” our “EHS” in their job title.
 Safety efforts need to be collaborative processes if they’re going to work.
 That means we need all of our people involved in helping us to identify risks, develop controls, assessing whether the controls are effective, and capturing the data needed to measure our performance and assess whether anything in our approach needs to change.
 Of course, as the nature of work itself continues to evolve, safety professionals may find that it’s challenging to keep pace and keep everyone connected to their safety programs.

-Risk management software can also help by giving us a comprehensive view of risks in our organization, from potential causes of unplanned events, to possible consequences and severity of outcome, to visibility of the controls we have in place and their real-world effectiveness.
+Operational Risk software can also help by giving us a comprehensive view of risks in our organization, from potential causes of unplanned events, to possible consequences and severity of outcome, to visibility of the controls we have in place and their real-world effectiveness.
 A simplified bow-tie analysis tool can help us get our employees directly involved in the process, and help us to more efficiently onboard them and keep them aware of changes to our risk management system as elements of our operations change.

 Preventing incidents is everyone’s responsibility, but it’s our job as safety professionals to make sure that “everyone” is really included.
 Software can give us the means to have a truly integrated and inclusive approach to safety that helps us become more proactive, and protects the safety and well-being of all our workers.